Communities

 • The 'native' non OC speeds are what the manufacturers tested and *know* work reliably.
 In some cases either because it's a newer board, or the manufacturer found it's better for the system.

-Suggested about 1 month ago by Michael‭
+Suggested 2 months ago by Michael‭